Skip to main content

 What is the Grand Slam in turkey hunting?

-The Grand Slam is achieving harvesting all four subspecies of wild turkey: Eastern, Rio Grande, Merriam's, and Osceola.
-Since the Osceola is found only in Florida, hunters must travel there for the Slam.
-The NWTF recognizes the Grand Slam as well as the Royal Slam (adding Gould's turkey from Mexico/Arizona).
-It's a bucket-list achievement for serious turkey hunters.
+The Grand Slam means harvesting all four huntable wild turkey subspecies: Eastern, Rio Grande, Merriam's, and Osceola.
+Since the Osceola is found only in Florida, hunters must travel there to complete the Slam.
+The NWTF also recognizes the Royal Slam (adding Gould's turkey from Mexico or parts of Arizona/New Mexico) and the World Slam (all six subspecies worldwide).
+It's a premier achievement for serious turkey hunters.

 What is the best state for turkey hunting?

-Kansas is often ranked #1 for its 2-month season, OTC tags, and high bird densities.
-Missouri leads in total Eastern turkey harvest.
+Kansas is often ranked #1 for its 2-month season (the longest in the US), OTC tags, and high bird densities in a Rio Grande/Eastern overlap zone.
+Missouri leads in total Eastern turkey harvest with excellent public land.
 Texas offers the earliest seasons and no separate tag.
 Alabama and Mississippi are top Deep South destinations.
-For Merriam's, Nebraska, South Dakota, and Montana are premier.
+For Merriam's subspecies, Nebraska, South Dakota, Montana, and Wyoming are premier destinations.
 Florida is the only option for the Osceola Grand Slam bird.

 Plan Your Turkey Hunt Today